 5. Streamline similar sentences

 You often need to elaborate on a point to express yourself clearly, but one thing that makes editors salivate is spotting two sentences that repeat the exact same information.

 The words in the sentences may be different, but the writer reveals nothing new.

 Editors love these spots because our “you’re wasting your readers’ time” alarms go off.

 Proofreading from the end of your document to the beginning can come in handy.
 It forces you to evaluate your words from a different perspective.

 Why I chose 5 content editing tips for this post

-I could have given you a longer list of editing tips, but my goal for this post (see tip #1) was to provide a go-to process you could easily use the next time you edit a piece of content. 🙂
+I could have given you a longer list of content editing tips, but my goal for this post (see tip #1) was to provide a go-to process you could easily use the next time you edit a piece of writing. 🙂

-If you simply focus on these five ideas every time you review your writing, you’ll sharpen the quality of your content.
+If you simply focus on these five ideas every time you review a draft, you’ll sharpen the quality of your content.
 Then you can add on more steps that work for you.